Are those termite swarmers that you see?

 What are termite swarmers?

-Swarmers, or alates, are the reproductive portion of a termite colony.
-These insects will become the future kings and queens of a new termite colony.
-A mature colony, roughly two years or older, will produce swarmers.
-Depending upon the size of the colony that the swarmers are release from, the number of swarmers can range from hundred to even thousands of insects being distributed.
+Depending upon the size of the colony that the swarming termites are release from, the number of swarmers can range from a hundred to thousands of insects being distributed.
 The reason for such high number is survival.
-A large portion of the swarmers will not make landfall in an appropriate location for creating a new colony.
+A large portion of a termite swarm will not make landfall in an appropriate location for creating a new colony.

 What is the difference between a termite swarmer and a flying ant?

-What are the signs that I might have termite and/or termite swarmers?
+What are the signs that I might have termites or termite swarmers?

 There are several key indicators that will tell you that termites have visited your home.
-The first of which are termite swarmers.
-When swarmers are release from the colony they fly towards light.
+The first of which is termite swarmers.
+When swarmers are release from the colony, they fly towards light.
 If it is sunny out and the swarmers are inside a structure, often the termites will head towards a window.
-If you come home to dozen, or even hundreds, of wings in a window, then you have been visited by termite swarmers.
+If you come home to dozens, or even hundreds, of wings in a window, then you have been visited by termite swarmers.

-What to do if signs of activity are found?
+What to do if a sign of swarming termites is found?